Pope Innocent XI: Early life

-In 1650, Odescalchi became bishop of Novara, in which capacity he spent all the revenues of his see to relieve the poor and sick in his diocese.
+In 1650, Odescalchi became bishop of Novara in which capacity he spent all of the revenues of his see to relieve the poor and sick in his diocese.
 He participated in the 1655 conclave.
-In 1656, with the pope's permission, he resigned as bishop of Novara in favour of his brother Giulio and moved to Rome.
+In 1656, with the pope's permission, he resigned as Bishop of Novara in favour of his brother Giulio and moved to Rome.
 While there, he took a prominent part in the consultations of the various congregations of which he was a member.
 He participated in the 1669–70 conclave.

 Papacy

 Election

-Odescalchi was a strong papal candidate after the death of Pope Clement IX (1667–69) in 1669, but the French government rejected him (using the now-abolished veto).
+Odescalchi was a strong papal candidate after the death of Clement IX (1667–69) in 1669, but the French government rejected him (using the now-abolished veto).
 After Pope Clement X (1670–76) died, Louis XIV of France (1643–1715) again intended to use his royal influence against Odescalchi's election.
 Instead, believing that the cardinals as well as the Roman people were of one mind in their desire to have Odescalchi as their Pope, Louis reluctantly instructed the French party cardinals to acquiesce in his candidacy.

 On 21 September 1676, Odescalchi was chosen to be Clement X's successor and took the name of Innocent XI.
-He chose this name in honour of Pope Innocent X, who made him a cardinal in 1645.
+He chose that name in honour of Innocent X, who made him a cardinal in 1645.
 He was formally crowned as pontiff on 4 October 1676 by the protodeacon, Cardinal Francesco Maidalchini.

-Reforming the administration of the papacy
+Reforming administration of papacy

 Immediately upon his accession, Innocent XI turned all his efforts towards reducing the expenses of the Curia.
 He passed strict ordinances against nepotism among the cardinals.
 He lived frugally and exhorted the cardinals to do the same.
-In this manner, he not only squared the annual deficit, which at his accession had reached the sum of 170,000 scudi, but within a few years the papal income was even in excess of the expenditures.
+In this manner, he ended the annual deficit, which at his accession had reached the sum of 170,000 scudi, and within a few years, the papal income was even in excess of the expenditures.
 He lost no time in declaring and practically manifesting his zeal as a reformer of manners and a corrector of administrative abuses.
 Beginning with the clergy, he sought to raise the laity also to a higher moral standard of living.
 He closed all of the theatres in Rome (considered to be centres of vice and immorality) and famously brought a temporary halt to the flourishing traditions of Roman opera.

-In 1679 he publicly condemned sixty-five propositions, taken chiefly from the writings of Escobar, Suarez and other casuists (mostly Jesuit casuists, who had been heavily attacked by Pascal in his Provincial Letters) as propositiones laxorum moralistarum and forbade anyone to teach them under penalty of excommunication.
+In 1679, he publicly condemned sixty-five propositions, taken chiefly from the writings of Antonio Escobar y Mendoza, Francisco Suarez and other casuists (mostly Jesuit casuists, who had been heavily attacked by Pascal in his Provincial Letters) as propositiones laxorum moralistarum and forbade anyone to teach them under penalty of excommunication.
 He condemned in particular the most radical form of mental reservation (stricte mentalis) which authorised deception without an outright lie.

-Personally not unfriendly to Miguel de Molinos, Innocent XI nevertheless yielded to the enormous pressure brought to bear upon him to confirm in 1687 the judgement of the inquisitors by which sixty-eight quietist propositions of Molinos were condemned as blasphemous and heretical.
+Personally not unfriendly to Miguel de Molinos, Innocent XI nevertheless yielded to the enormous pressure brought to bear upon him to confirm in 1687 the judgement of the inquisitors by which sixty-eight Quietist propositions of Molinos were condemned as blasphemous and heretical.